jmcastelo/MorphogenCV/README.md

 #### Video capture

 Videos of the evolution of the patterns can be captured in AVI format.
 The number of frames per second can be chosen.
 MPEG-1 codec is used.
-On Windows, the `opencv_videoio_ffmpeg430_64.dll` library is needed for this utility to work.
+On Windows, the `opencv_videoio_ffmpeg430_64.dll` library is needed for this utility to work, which is included in the releases of MorphogenCV.

+#### Pointer

+A pointer with the shape of a circle can be drawn on the image.
+Its radius, thickness and color can be selected.
+A thickness value of -1 means the circle is filled.
+One can clear the drawing and also draw a centered circle.
+Drawing on the image can be useful to alter the emerging patterns or to provide a seed for the patterns to emerge.

 ### Pipelines tab

+#### Seed image

+In order for the pipelines to start processing, an initial seed image must be supplied.
+In MorphogenCV, this is an image with random colored or grayscale pixels, or an image that can be loaded by the user.
+The seed image can be fed to the pipelines when a button is pressed.
+This is useful whenever the output image gets all black or white while fiddling with the parameters.
+Also, one can load a screenshot of a previous pattern to start with as initial conditions.

 #### Pipelines

-Pipelines can be created, selected and destroyed.
-Their blend factors can be chosen and their sum is always guaranteed to be 1.
-They represent the relative contribution of each pipeline output image to the blended global output image.
+Parallel pipelines can be created, selected and destroyed.
+Their blend factors can be chosen which are between 0 and 1, and their sum is always guaranteed to be 1.
+They represent the relative contribution of each paralel pipeline output image to the blended output image.
 All the blend factors can be made equal if the user wants to.
-A pipeline is created with a zero blend factor.
-When a pipeline is destroyed, the blend factors of the remaining pipelines are recomputed so that their sum is 1.
+A parallel pipeline is created with a zero blend factor.
+When a parallel pipeline is destroyed, the blend factors of the remaining pipelines are recomputed so that their sum is 1.
+The output pipeline can be selected but not destroyed.

 #### Pipeline operations

 Operations can be inserted and removed from a pipeline, and their order inside their containing pipeline can be changed by drag and drop.
-Note that the order of operations usually determines the form and dynamics of the resulting global output image.
+Note that the order of operations usually determines the form and dynamics of the resulting output image.

 #### Parameters

 Generally, each operation has a set of adjustable parameters.
-Fiddling with them modifies the result of the operation on the image and as a consequence, determines the form and dynamics of the global output image.
+Fiddling with them modifies the result of the operation on the image and as a consequence, determines the form and dynamics of the output image.
 Whenever a numeric parameter is edited, the user must press the return key to make the change effective.
 There is also a slider for adjusting continous parameters, whose minimum an maximum values can be chosen.
 Good luck looking for a nice pattern!

+#### Blend last frames

+It is possible to blend the last output images with the current one, providing a kind of "memory" effect.
+The number of frames for blending and the blend factor of each frame are selectable.

 ### Plots tab